Swimming is one of Australia’s most successful sports at the Olympic Games!

-Swimmers can less commonly injure other regions of their bodies, and given the nature of swimming, requiring them to be buoyant in the water, it is often overlooked of how serious an injury can be for a Swimmer’s performance!!
+Swimmers can less commonly injure other regions of their bodies.
+Given the nature of swimming, requiring them to be buoyant in the water, it is often overlooked how serious an injury can be for a Swimmer’s performance!!
 Other injuries to not forget include:

 Foot and Ankle:

 - Lateral epicondylalgia

 What Causes Swimming Injuries?